 - Registration Volunteers (Help on the day of the convention)

-- Vendor Hall Volunteers (Help the vendors set up and "police" the Vendor Hall)
+- Vendor Hall Volunteers (Help the vendors set up and enforce schedule)

 - OUR Vendors (who come from near and far, answer all our questions, and make a huge effort to carry the products we love)